oat-sa/taohub-articles/forge/Documentation for core components/helpers.md

 Utilities
 ---------

 Helpers contain transverse functionalities of the application or an extension.
 By definition a *helper* helps manage non-business operations.
-It could be used everywhere but shouldn’t be defined in one of the MVC layers.
+It could be used everywhere but shouldn't be defined in one of the MVC layers.
 A common representation of the helper is the toolbox: each helper is a toolbox providing a set of utilities for a particular domain.

 ### TAO helpers overview